ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-, and
-throngh srlows bat iferrbonenedres
-mouth is sore cularge the wonnd
 be borne to a hot coal or end of a
 cigar ase of molsoning escite romifing
 by tickling the throat, or by